goofy2k/ESP32_faust2api/README.md

 3. ONGOING External communication (UI), e.g. with:
    - Nodered (via WIFI)
-     - keep status of widgets in GUI synchronized with status of parameters on board
+     - keep status of widgets in GUI synchronized with status of parameters on board (see DspFaust, modifyZon, reflectZone
+     - if a widget setting is changed, the change should be introduced to the board
+     - if the board firmware changes a setting of a parameter, the change should be introduced to the GUI widget(s)
-       how to deal with parameters per voice?
+     - how to deal with parameters per voice?
      - differentiate between Faust UI parameters and self defined parameters
      - inititalize specific widgets on GUI startup/reset   or on board startup/reset